batmanlab/Ladder/README.md

 ### 🌄 For Natural Images

-Ladder requires captions for the images in the dataset.
-We provide a script to generate captions for the images using BLIP and GPT-4o.
+Ladder requires captions for the images in the validation dataset.
+We provide a script to generate captions for the images using
+BLIP and GPT-4o.
+You can get the captions directly from the respective dataset directory in [Hugging Face](https://huggingface.co/shawn24/Ladder/tree/main/Data/) or generate them using the following scripts.

 ### Using BLIP